Groovy and Java Strings

 Read the documentation…

-I hate Groovy.
+I dislike Groovy.